sribalaji-16/VSD-Intern/Task1.md

    ```bash
    make terminal
    ```
+### Obtained output
 <img width="1856" height="1047" alt="Screenshot From 2025-12-20 17-45-44" src="https://github.com/user-attachments/assets/32be75d3-0650-4d1d-8ffc-660b540fd3fd" />
+My output is not the same as actual expected output,where my terminal had been waiting for so long to get the data from fpga but it fails.
+I will update the file output once after I get the expected once.

 # Conclusion
 The workspace was initialized and fully verified within a GitHub Codespaces Linux environment.